 Last, but certainly not least, it is the sun – certainly a major component of Japanese history, and with many examples of that apparent!
 The Japanese refer to their country as “Nihon”, which directly translates to “day origin”, or “Land of the Rising Sun” as commonly called.10 https://www.japan-experience.com/to-know/understanding-japan/the-land-of-the-rising-sun

-The most important deity (kami, god or goddess) of the Shinto religion is “Amaterasu-ōmikami”, ruler of Takamagahara (“Plain of High Heaven”), and is seen as the goddess of the sun and the universe.11 https://en.wikipedia.org/wiki/Amaterasu
+The most important deity (kami, god or goddess) of the Shinto religion is “Amaterasu-ōmikami”, ruler of Takamagahara (“Plain of High Heaven”), and is seen as the goddess of the sun.11 https://en.wikipedia.org/wiki/Amaterasu

 Shintoism is deeply entrenched in Japanese culture and thinking,12 (https://taiken.co/single/shintoism-how-it-influenced-the-lives-of-the-japanese/) and Japan’s national flag is a representation of the rising sun.
 The round “sun disc” symbol has been used in Japan since the twelfth century!13 https://flagpedia.net/japan